gergacio/CodEdit/README.md

 <!-- * [License](#license) -->

 ## General Information
-- CodEditor is an online compiler.
+- CodEdit is an online compiler.

 ## Technologies Used